Rosa Luxemburg: Zurich and early political career (1889–1898)

 In early autumn 1890, she met Leo Jogiches, a famous revolutionary from Vilna who had also recently escaped from the Russian Empire.
 They fell in love and by the summer of 1891 had become lovers, beginning a tumultuous fifteen-year relationship that she considered a marriage, referring to him in her letters as her husband.
 Jogiches became the most dominant figure in her personal and political life.
 Their relationship was a complex fusion of personal intimacy and political collaboration, marked by both deep affection and intense intellectual conflict.
 Jogiches provided the financial support for their activities, while Luxemburg became the partnership's public voice and theorist.
 He insisted on absolute secrecy about their relationship, which Luxemburg alternately rebelled against and accepted.

 Soon after their arrival, Jogiches and Luxemburg came into conflict with the established leadership of Russian Marxism, centred around Georgi Plekhanov in Geneva.
-Jogiches, with his characteristic self-assurance, proposed a publishing partnership with Plekhanov on equal terms and was promptly rejected.
+Jogiches proposed a publishing partnership with Plekhanov on equal terms and was promptly rejected.
 The ensuing quarrel isolated them from the main Russian socialist movement and pushed their activities increasingly towards Polish affairs.
 They began to gather a small group of Polish students and exiles around them, including Julian Marchlewski and Adolf Warszawski.
 In 1893, this group founded a new party, the Social Democracy of the Kingdom of Poland (SDKP), in opposition to the recently unified Polish Socialist Party (PPS).
 The SDKP's programme, largely formulated by Luxemburg, rejected the PPS's central demand for Polish independence.
 Instead, it argued for close collaboration with Russian socialists to achieve a revolution in the Russian Empire, within which Poland would have territorial autonomy.